openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/anomaly_detection.rst

 Setup the Virtual environment
 *****************************

-To create a universal virtual environment for Training Extensions, please follow the installation process in the :doc:`quick start guide <../../../get_started/quick_start_guide/installation>`.
+To create a universal virtual environment for OpenVINO™ Training Extensions, please follow the installation process in the :doc:`quick start guide <../../../get_started/quick_start_guide/installation>`.

 Alternatively, if you want to only train anomaly models then you can create a task specific environment.